mjsull/chromatiblock/README.md

 To run: extract files to your current directory and then use the command

-`chromatiblock.py -d chromatiblock_example -w cb_working_dir -o example.html -gb chromatiblock_example/toxins.faa -c chromatiblock_example/categories.tsv`
+`chromatiblock -d chromatiblock_example -w cb_working_dir -o example.html -gb chromatiblock_example/toxins.faa -c chromatiblock_example/categories.tsv`

 Then open example.html with your favourite browser.